mahirerden/travelersnet/README.md

 Most travelers want to keep their travel memories and photos in a place that can be shared.
 Also all potential travellers want to get some information about places where they are interested in and planning to visit.

 ##### Technologies Used:
-...Node and Express server used
+* Node and Express server used
-...React User interface (UI) library
+* React User interface (UI) library
-...Application backed by MongoDb and Mongoose
+* Application backed by MongoDb and Mongoose
-...Get and Post routes used for retrieving and adding new data ...Application deployed using Heroku and Mlab
+* Get and Post routes used for retrieving and adding new data
+* Application deployed using Heroku and Mlab
-...CSS framework and Bootstrap used for styling ...Followed MVC paradigm
+* CSS framework and Bootstrap used for styling
+* Followed MVC paradigm
-...Used additional npm packages : express, mongoose, jsonwebtoken, express-jwt, cookie-parser, crypto, uuid.
+* Used additional npm packages : express, mongoose, jsonwebtoken, express-jwt, cookie-parser, crypto, uuid.

 ##### Application Workflow:
-...Travelers can register and login with their emails and passwords.
+* Travelers can register and login with their emails and passwords.
-...Travelers can share their memories and photos with other travelers.
+* Travelers can share their memories and photos with other travelers.
-...Travelers can see other users posts and comments.
+* Travelers can see other users posts and comments.
-...Travelers can leave a comment about other user's posts.
+* Travelers can leave a comment about other user's posts.
-...Travelers can like other user's post.
+* Travelers can like other user's post.
-...Travelers can follow other users.
+* Travelers can follow other users.

 #### Application Demo